4 classroom organisation tips for the year ahead

 This is an updated version of a blog post published on October 4, 2017.

 A well-organised classroom makes your life easier as a teacher, and makes learning more enjoyable and intuitive for children.
 Find the right fit for your class with these tips for effective classroom organisation.

-Planning classroom organisation for the year ahead can be satisfying.
-Working on the layout of your class brings a sense of anticipation, and a feeling of promise — a fresh start.
-Get the structure of your learning environment right, and you’ll lay the foundation for a calm, organised and purposeful working atmosphere.
+Planning classroom organisation for the year ahead can be very satisfying.
+Working on the layout of your class brings a sense of anticipation and a feeling of promise — a fresh start.
+Get the structure of your learning environment right and you’ll lay the foundation for a calm, organised and purposeful working atmosphere.